ApurvaBhargava/my-curriculum-vitae/README.md

 - Provided one on one mentoring for assignments, laboratory work and projects.

 *Graduate Researcher* (June 2020 – September 2020)
-- Studied neural network architecture and pruning techniques (creating smaller neural nets from bigger ones) to create smaller, and possibly faster-learning networks.
+- Explored effectiveness of SNIP-technique for pruning CNN architectures (LeNet, VGG-D, AlexNet) in improving efficiency of one-shot and few-shot learning.
-- Explored SNIP-technique for pruning CNN architectures (LeNet, VGG-D, AlexNet) for efficient one-shot learning and mask-based multi-task learning on image datasets using TensorFlow.
+- Discovered the effectiveness of fine-tuning pruned subnetworks for each task separately in mitigating catastrophic forgetting in multi-task learning.
+The pruned neurons were masked during fine-tuning.

 **Celeste Online Solutions Pvt.
 Ltd, Jaipur, India** (January 2019 – August 2019)\
 *Data Science Intern, Web Solutions*